makersacademy/chitter-challenge/README.md

 ```
 #### 5.)
 Set up a database called "Chitter", with a table called "peeps" with the psql shell.

+## Known issues:

+- Partial solution, does not feature registration/sign up.
+- You cannot use an apostrophe in the peep post box.
+No contractions, plz, or you'll see a Sinatra error.
+- Timeline doesn't properly organise peeps chronologically.
+It only extracts the order of the peeps from the database with their automatically-generated timestamp and reverses the array they're mapped to.
+- This readme is incomplete.

 User stories:
 =============